gamemanual0/gm0/source/docs/robot-design/power-transmission/direct-drive.rst

 However, there are significant drawbacks to this method.

 First, direct drive puts unnecessary load on the drive motor.
-This is because shock loads can destroy the gearbox, even planetary gearboxes.
+This is because shock loads can destroy the gearbox, even :term: `planetary gearboxes <Planetary gear>.
 Gearboxes are able to withstand load along the axis of rotation, such as what occurs when the wheel changes direction.
 This is a normal situation of load.